Topics Covered in this article

 – In the case of loans with bullet repayments of only either principal and interest – the MHP requirement will be reckoned based on the repayment frequency of principal or interest, as the case may be, that has a periodic repayment schedule.

-– For residential mortgages, against which RMBS will be issued by the special purpose entity, the MHP applicable will be 6 months or period covering 6 instalments whichever is later.
+– For residential mortgages, against which RMBS will be issued by the special purpose entity, the MHP applicable will be 6 months or a period covering 6 installments whichever is later.

 – The MHP will apply to individual loans in the underlying pool of securitized loans.
 MHP will not apply to loans referred to in clause 7 (PSL loans).
 The change proposed for residential mortgages is welcome.

 Under the existing framework, almost all the residential mortgages fall under the top bracket for MHP, that is, 12 months MHP becomes applicable in all cases.
 In the case of residential mortgages, the full disbursement of the facility happens over a while.
 The minimum holding period along with the time spent until the full disbursement, together, makes the effective holding period significantly longer than the prescribed.
 Therefore, a reduction in the MHP was strongly advocated by the industry.
 The word “acquisition of an asset” may confuse as it may have several meanings attached to it.